EMajesty/dl4-mods/readme.md

 ![exttap](pictures/externaltap1.jpg)

-The jack is installed parallel to the tap tempo switch, connecting the jack's tip to a top pad of the switch, sleeve on a bottom pad.
+The jack is installed parallel with the tap tempo switch, connecting the jack's tip to a top pad of the switch, sleeve on a bottom pad.

 ![tapjack](pictures/tapjack.jpg)